cartaya1/A_Regular_Expression/READme.md

 ## Using special characters
 When the search for a match requires something more than a direct match, such as finding one or more b's, or finding white space, you can include special characters in the pattern.
 For example, to match a single "a" followed by zero or more "b"s followed by "c", you'd use the pattern /ab*c/: the * after "b" means "0 or more occurrences of the preceding item."
 In the string "cbbabbbbcdebc", this pattern will match the substring "abbbbc".

-The following pages provide lists of the different special characters that fit into each category, along with descriptions and examples.

-### Assertions
-Assertions include boundaries, which indicate the beginnings and endings of lines and words, and other patterns indicating in some way that a match is possible (including look-ahead, look-behind, and conditional expressions).

-### Character classes
-Distinguish different types of characters.
-For example, distinguishing between letters and digits.

-### Groups and ranges
-Indicate groups and ranges of expression characters.

-### Quantifiers
-Indicate numbers of characters or expressions to match.

-### Unicode property escapes
-Distinguish based on unicode character properties, for example, upper- and lower-case letters, math symbols, and punctuation.

 # Table of Contents